Refinitiv/efx-grid/book/en/extensions/tr-grid-column-fitter.md

 ### Automatic adjusting

-The live demo below shows how to adjust a column"s width when the data are changed – use the extension"s API to adjust it manually or use the `autoAdjust` property for automatic adjusting.
+The live demo below shows how to adjust a column's width when the data are changed – use the extension's API to adjust it manually or use the `autoAdjust` property for automatic adjusting.

+> By default, the size of column can only be expanded by the extension.
+Set `shrinkable` flag to true to allow column size to be shrunk.

 ```js
 var grid = document.getElementById("grid");